Surf along coatline

 There are two other great attractions in the same area as Bøsdalafossur Waterfall.
 You will find the towering free-standing rock wall Geituskorardrangur here as well as the cliff Trælanípa.
 This is where you will experience the lake hanging above the ocean.

-If it has not been to rainy the days before you visit Bøsdalafossur then you can cross the river and get closer to the majestic rock formation Geituskorardrangur.
+If it has not been fairly dry the days before you visit Bøsdalafossur then you can cross the river and get closer to the majestic rock formation Geituskorardrangur.
 The sea stack is only a 5 minutes walk from the waterfall.

 Other great attractions